rust-lang/book/nostarch/chapter06.md

 <!-- I will add wingdings here /Carol -->

 The body of the method would use `self` to get the value that we called the method on.
-In this example, we've created a variable `m` that has the value `Message::Write("hello")`, and that is what `self` will be in the body of the `call` method when `m.call()` runs.
+In this example, we’ve created a variable `m` that has the value `Message::Write("hello")`, and that is what `self` will be in the body of the `call` method when `m.call()` runs.

-Let's look at another enum in the standard library that is very common and
+Let’s look at another enum in the standard library that is very common and
 useful: `Option`.

 ## The `Option` Enum and its Advantages Over Null Values

-In the previous section, we looked at how the `IpAddr` enum let us use Rust's type system to encode more information than just the data into our program.
+In the previous section, we looked at how the `IpAddr` enum let us use Rust’s type system to encode more information than just the data into our program.
 This section is a case study of `Option`, which is another enum defined by the standard library.
 The `Option` type is used in many places because it encodes the very common scenario in which a value could be *something* or it could be *nothing*.
-Expressing this concept in terms of the type system means the compiler can check that you've handled all the cases you should be handling, which can prevent bugs that are extremely common in other programming languages.
+Expressing this concept in terms of the type system means the compiler can check that you’ve handled all the cases you should be handling, which can prevent bugs that are extremely common in other programming languages.

 Programming language design is often thought of in terms of which features you